Motivic random variables and representation stability II: Hypersurface sections: Introduction

 \begin{example} If $Y=\PP^n$, then $\VanQ$ is the local system of primitive cohomology coming from the universal smooth hypersurface.
 In this case, we deduce (cf. Example \ref{example:AppdxPrimCohomVanish} in Appendix \ref{appendix:AlgAndComp}) that

 We also obtain the point counting analog.
-We view this as strong evidence that the individual cohomology groups $H^i(U_d(\CC), \VanQ)$ are themselves stably trivial.
+One could view this as evidence that the individual cohomology groups $H^i(U_d(\CC), \VanQ)$ are themselves stably trivial, though it is also possible, e.g., that the cohomology groups stabilize with cancellation between weights in different degrees (in upcoming work \cite{Howe-MRVRM} we make a general cohomological stabilization conjecture compatible with Theorems \ref{thm:StabCohomHodge}, \ref{thm:StabCohomPointCount}, \ref{thm:StabGeomMot} and \ref{thm:StableGeomPointCount}).
 We note that in this case $H^1$ is known to be stably trivial by Nori's connectivity theorem \cite[Corollary 4.4]{Nori-Connectivity}\footnote{We thank Bhargav Bhatt for pointing out the connection between our results and Nori's connectivity theorem.}. \end{example}

 \begin{remark} \\ \textbf{1.} Theorem \ref{thm:StabCohomHodge} is new except for the trivial local system (i.e. the cohomology of $U_d(\CC)$ itself), corresponding to $\sigma=\emptyset$, where it is due to Vakil and Wood \cite{VakilWood-Discriminants}.
 The methods of \cite{VakilWood-Discriminants} will play an important role in our proof.